 Media Contact: Margaret Lutz | email@example.com

 California State University San Marcos (CSUSM) will launch the 2012-13 academic year with its annual fall Convocation for faculty and staff on Thursday, Aug.
-23 at the Clarke Field House/University Student Union.
+22 at the M. Gordon Clarke Field House/University Student Union.
 Convocation marks the beginning of the new academic year.
-Fall classes begin on Mon, Aug.
-27.
+Fall classes begin on Monday, Aug.
+26.

-Scheduled for 9:00 a.m., the event will include an address by President Karen Haynes.
-Provost and Vice President for Academic Affairs Emily Cutrer will serve as mistress of ceremonies.
+Scheduled for 9:00 a.m., the event will include an address by President Karen Haynes in which she will share recent University accomplishments and her vision for the year ahead.
+Vice President for University Advancement Neal Hoss will serve as master of ceremonies.

 Who: President Karen Haynes and nearly 500 faculty, staff and administrators

 What: Convocation is an annual welcome to the faculty and staff of CSUSM and marks the beginning of the new academic year.
 Fall semester classes begin Mon, Aug.
 26.